Applicants must meet the following minimum requirements to be considered for competitive admission to the Masters of Dietetics and Nutrition program.

 - Transcripts - Transcripts must be submitted from corresponding institutions for all post-secondary coursework completed.

-- Letters of Recommendation - Applicants must submit three (3) letters of recommendation along with a Graduate School Reference Form.
+- Letters of Recommendation - Applicants must submit three (3) letters of recommendation.
 Choose people who have knowledge of your strengths and goals.
 This may include professors, clinical instructors or employers.
 Areas of discussion can include but are not limited to, personal and professional development and follow through, work ethic, interpersonal skills, maturity and attitude toward learning and critical thinking.

 - Completion of all prerequisite courses or their equivalents with a C or higher.
 Not all prerequisites need to be completed at the time of application, but the plan will be evaluated for completion of requirements prior to beginning professional coursework.